 Violence: The Order of the Day

-Although they were no longer enslaved, most former slaves still lived in the South.
-They lived amidst a very angry populace that lost the War.
+Here’s the problem: although they were no longer enslaved, most former slaves still lived in the South.
+They lived amid a very angry populace that lost the War.

-Most whites (North and South) did not consider black people worthy of anything close to equal treatment.
+Moreover, most whites (North and South) did not consider black people worthy of anything close to equal treatment.
+Their fervor to vote and their determination to participate as full citizens was met with extra-legal violence by Southerners and former Confederates.
 Even minor displays of independence by blacks could and did invite deadly responses.

 Freedmens Bureau Records

 The Freedmens Bureau was created by Congress to assist the four million former slaves with work, food, schools, pensions and health care.
-In some places, they adjudicated crimes and disputes, since much of the local structures were in chaos.
+In some places, they adjudicated crimes and disputes.

 Many Freedmens Bureau offices kept records of crimes committed in their districts, often termed “outrages.”
 Most take the form of registers or logs.
-These records usually captured crimes against everyone, black and white.
+Though some whites, especially Union whites were victims of crime, it is primarily the newly freed black population who suffered the worst.

-I still remember the first time I read one of these documents, shortly after I started doing genealogy.
+I still remember the first time I read one of these documents, shortly after I started my research.
 The records show freedmen and their families working under labor contracts, then beaten or otherwise forced off the farm without any pay when the crops arrived.

 Cases show black men and women beaten, whipped or raped.
 Many of the perpetrators were “parties unknown,” which became a familiar refrain used during the era of lynchings.

-But when I think about the joy that freedom bought, I also think about the violence and terror that was to come.
+So when I think about the joy that emancipation brought, I also think about the violence and terror that was to come.

 District of Alabama, 1866